TYPO3-Solr/solr-ddev-site/README.md

 ***Recreate***

-From time to time you might want to start again with a clean data base.
+From time to time you might want to start again with a clean database state.
 To do that run:

 ```
-ddev clean
+ddev solr:clean:ddev-site
 ```

 This will remove all the things and bring the system tu the initial state.